kekdoso/feup-rcom-lab3/README.md

 ## Setup

 ## Disclaimer
-This repository is for educational use only and should not to be distributed to external parties or colleagues.
+This repository is for educational use only and should not be distributed to external parties or colleagues.